benthamite/anki-interleaver/README.md

 3. Click **Fields...**
 4. Click **Add**
 5. Name it `MasterRank`
+6. Check the "Sort by this field in the browser" option.
 6. Repeat for each note type used by the decks listed in the previous step.

 You can also locate the note types from Tools > Manage Note Types.